Parkinson’s Disease Causes Tremors and Impacts Mobility

 - Rigid or stiff muscles

 - Slow blinking or slowed, quieter speech and monotype voice

 - No expression in your face (like you are wearing a mask)

-- Hard to get up from a chair or hard to get off of a couch
+- Trouble getting up from a chair or couch

-In addition to physical symptoms, patients with Parkinson’s disease can experience movement problems, such as:
+A patient with Parkinson’s disease can also experience movement problems, such as: